mecha-cms/x.view/README.md

 Page View Plugin for Mecha
 ==========================

-This plugin adds a `view` property to the current page once visited by your readers with dynamic value.
-Each page visit will increment the `view` value by one.
+This plugin adds a `view` property to the current page with dynamic value once visited by your readers.
+Each page visit will increment the `view` property value by one.

 ### Usage